fatlard1993/Medeina/README.md

 ## Setup! *mock up
 1. Make all physical connections
-  1. Place sensors in apropriate places in your grow room
+  1. Place sensors in apropriate places in your enviroment
   1. Connect sensors to sensor hubs
   1. Connect sensor hubs to brain
   1. Connect power moduel(s) to brain